 Bebe Miller's Blessed "In the Spirit" section was originally staged on CORE Concert Dance Company in 1998.
 CORE Alum return to perform this work again, 20 years later, and prepared with coaching residency by Bebe Miller in January, 2018.
-The piece will open the 2018 CORE Contemporary Aerial and Dance season WITHOUT (within) BORDERS, Thurs.-Sat.
+The piece opened the 2018 CORE Contemporary Aerial and Dance season WITHOUT (within) BORDERS, Thurs.-Sat.
 FEB.
 22-24 held at the UGA Department of Dance.

 pictured below: 1998 CORE Concert Dance Company's performance of In the Spirit and excerpt of BLESSED (1996).